roman-mueller/puppet-docs/source/background/ssl/https.markdown

 At this point, you should understand enough about the fundamentals to understand any documentation on this site about managing Puppet's certificates, CA, and HTTPS authorization tools.

-For a little more practical depth, you may also want to see the [appendix on certificate anatomy.][certificate_anatomy]
+For a little more practical depth, see the [appendix on certificate anatomy.][certificate_anatomy]